-Condoms don't require a prescription or a visit to a health professional.
-Condoms are sold in drugstores, family planning clinics, and many other places, including vending machines in some restrooms.
-There are many different kinds of condoms.
-Some condoms are lubricated, some are ribbed, and some have a "reservoir tip" for holding the semen.
+There are many kinds of male condoms.
+Some condoms are lubricated.
+Some are ribbed.
+Most have a "reservoir tip" for holding the semen.
 You can also buy condoms of different sizes.

 How do you use a male condom?

-- Use a new condom each time you have sexual intercourse.
+- Use a new condom each time you have sex.

-- When opening the condom wrapper, be careful not to poke a hole in the condom with your fingernails, teeth, or other sharp objects.
+- When opening the condom wrapper, be sure not to poke a hole in the condom with your fingernails, teeth, or other sharp objects.

-- Put the condom on as soon as your penis is hard (erect) and before any sexual contact with your partner.
+- Put the condom on as soon as the penis is hard (erect) and before any sexual contact with your partner.

-- Before putting it on, hold the tip of the condom and squeeze out the air to leave room for the semen after ejaculation.
+- First, hold the tip of the condom and squeeze out the air.
+This leaves room for the semen after you ejaculate.

-- If you aren't circumcised, pull down the loose skin from the head of the penis (foreskin) before putting on the condom.
+- If you are not circumcised, pull down the loose skin from the head of the penis (foreskin) before you put on the condom.

-- While continuing to hold on to the tip of the condom, unroll it all the way down to the base of your penis.
+- Hold on to the tip of the condom as you unroll the condom.
+Unroll it all the way down to the base of the penis.

-- After ejaculation, hold on to the condom at the base of your penis and withdraw from your partner while your penis is still erect.
+- After you ejaculate, hold on to the condom at the base of the penis, and withdraw from your partner while your penis is still erect.
 This will keep semen from spilling out of the condom.

-- Wash your hands after handling a used condom.
+- Wash your hands after you handle a used condom.

 What are the advantages and disadvantages of male condoms?

-- They are less expensive than hormonal methods of birth control.
+- They can cost less than hormonal types of birth control.

-- They are widely available without a prescription.
+- You can buy them without a prescription.